sarathsrinivas/binarybundler/README.md

 your codes and the compilation is successful resulting in a binary executable `a.out`.

-Then you can create bundle that contains all shared object dependencies of `a.out` which can be moved to another linux system with same architecture.
+Then you can create bundle that contains all the shared object dependencies of `a.out` which can be moved to another linux system with the same architecture (mostly x86_64).

 ```
 > ./bundle.sh ./a.out